nudon/ubiquitous-chainsaw/README.md

 Currently playing around with sound library basics.

-next goal is to be able to parse audio files and extract groups of sounds, such as a a series of notes.
+Next goal is to be able to parse audio files and extract groups of sounds, such as a a series of notes.

 Upon success of that goal, come up with some metric for defining and comparing groups of sounds.